Should I become a puppy raiser?

 - When you are home, are you willing and able to keep the pup in the same room with you, so that you can monitor its activities and provide teaching lessons and praise for appropriate behavior?
 You will be asking the pup for politeness in all your daily interactions, including going out the door, exiting the crate, greeting people and other dogs, etc.

-- Can you swap puppies with another raiser for a period of one-two weeks?
-All pups in the program are required to stay at another raiser’s house at least once quarterly unless otherwise instructed by your Region Manager at W&T assessments.
+- Can you swap puppies with another raiser for a period of 1 to 2 weeks?
+All pups in the program are required to stay at another raiser’s house at least once quarterly unless otherwise instructed by the Regional Manager at Walk and Talk evaluations.

-- Can you physically handle a 60-80 pound dog on leash?
+- Can you physically handle a 60- to 80-pound dog on leash?

 - Are you able to bend down to puppy height?

 - Are you able and willing to remove all rodenticides from your property?

 - Are you willing to keep the pup on leash or in a secure fenced area whenever it is outdoors?
 Are you willing to stay outside with the dog to supervise its activities?